TuffGenda/Caribbean_Plunder/README.md

 # Caribbean Plunder
 A new game project.
-It is a RTS, life sim, survival game set between 1650-1730 AD.
+It is a life sim, survival, real time strategy (RTS) game set between 1650-1730 AD during the Golden Age of Piracy.

 ## Legal & Licensing